Institute for Civic Leadership

 This image has an empty alt attribute; its file name is AGR_Foundation_CMP_VER_NEG-300x88.png

-Alumni of the Institute for Civic Leadership (formerly Leadership Intensive) describe how the facilitative techniques they use help them be effective leaders and empower their teams to succeed.
+Alumni of ICL describe how the facilitative techniques they use help them be effective leaders and empower their teams to succeed.